jnozzi/cocoadev.com/SiteContent/General/HowToGenerateARandomOrder.markdown

 ---

-Yes, I wrote about both the name space and compile times at the [[ObjectiveCeePlusPlus]] page I added (on your request)!
+Yes, I wrote about both the name space and compile times at the General/ObjectiveCeePlusPlus page I added (on your request)!

 With regard to isolation, I try to write most of my code as platform neutral ISO C++ and then only have a few .mm files (which basically is the view part) -- this makes it easier to port and test model code in isolation.